clark-aerospace/Clark-Aerospace-Interop/README.md

 ```bash
 python -m unittest path.to.test_method.method
 ```
-view the test files to see what tests are available.
+view the test files to see what tests are available.<br>

 ## **Current Task**

-Create method for droneClient class that sends a mission item to the device.
+Integrate drone_client class with django UI.

 ### Old Tasks

-~~Create test class for cli bridge class~~ <br>
+~~Create method for droneClient class that sends a mission item to the device.~~ ~~Create test class for cli bridge class~~ <br>
 ~~Update read me with get started instruction~~